Aashiq (2001 film)

 Aashiq (The Lover) is a 2001 Indian Hindi action romance film directed by Indra Kumar.
 The film stars Bobby Deol and Karisma Kapoor.
-It is a remake of the Telugu movie Gulabi.
+It is a remake of the 1995 Telugu film Gulabi.

 The film premiered on 26 January 2001 in Mumbai.
 It was declared "average" by Box Office India.

 Plot

 Chander helps his friend marry his lover, Sapna, against Sapna's brother, Inspector Mathur's wishes.
 Mathur is a suspended police officer.
 Sapna's friend Pooja is with Sapna when Chander helps Sapna elope.
 From that moment on, Pooja falls madly in love with Chander.
 The elopement enrages Mathur, who harbours a grudge against Chander and tries to get him arrested at any opportunity.

 Pooja lives in a big house with unloving parents.
 Every time her parents meet, they argue and fight.
 Pooja begins calling Chander anonymously on the phone and calls herself "dream girl" and flirts with him, making him happy and curious to find out who she is.
 Chander's widowed father is an advocate and loves his only son.
 Chander's father helps him to find out who was the "dream girl" by tricking her into coming to the wedding of another man named Chander.
 Chander is to learn that his dream girl is Pooja; from then on, they start dating.

 When Pooja's parents learn about their relationship, they don't approve and force Pooja to get engaged to somebody else.
 Chander finds out about her wedding arrangements and goes to her house to speak to her father, who starts to abuse Chander and physically assault him, which leads to Chander striking him back when Pooja arrives.
 This leads to a misunderstanding between Pooja and Chander that causes them to have a fallout, and Chander returns to his home, where Pooja calls him to tell him that she learned the truth and wants to meet him.
 However, Chander is enraged and does not want to speak to her.
 Chander's childhood friend Jai takes the call on his behalf and asks her to meet in a deserted area with Chander, to which she agrees.

 After Pooja and Jai meet, a gang abducts Pooja as per Jai's instructions, who tricked her and sold her to one of the city's most feared pimps, Baburao.
 As time passes, Chander misses Pooja after recalling the moments they had together and decides to meet her but is intercepted by Mathur and a squad of policemen and is taken to the police station for interrogation, where Pooja's father reveals that she has been missing for two days.
 Mathur and his officers try to assault Chander, but he fights back and escapes from the police station.
 Chander starts searching for Pooja and meets Jai, who tells him that he can help him find her.